MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Design process.md

 - **Crazy eights:** Quickly sketch out eight different solutions in just eight minutes to encourage rapid ideation.
 ### 4. Prototype
 #### Selecting and Representing Your Idea
 During the prototype stage, select a promising idea from your ideation session and create a representation or mockup of it.
-Prototyping can take various forms, from low-fidelity sketches to high-fidelity digital models.
+Prototyping can take various forms, from low-fidelity sketches to high-fidelity digital [[models]].
 - **Communicating your idea:** Clearly convey the essence of your chosen solution to others through visuals, descriptions, and presentations.
 - **Define the problem being solved:** Clearly articulate what specific issue your prototype aims to address, ensuring that everyone involved is aligned on the goals
 #### Choosing the Right Prototyping Tools